 Since the presidential election, a Canadian Muslim women’s shelter named Nisa Homes has become a haven for U.S. border crossers seeking asylum.
-In the last six months, dozens of women and children have walked across the border to use their services.
-Many say they are “terrified” to stay in the U.S. “They come here because they have no option — the last option they have is to come here,” says the shelter’s social worker, Yasmine Yousef.
+In the last six months, dozens of women and children have walked across the border to use their services, some even say that they are “terrified” to stay in the U.S. “They come here because they have no option — the last option they have is to come here,” says the shelter’s social worker, Yasmine Yousef.

 Many of the asylum seekers are referred by refugee agencies or police services.
 “A lot of the [border crossers] are coming from different countries,” says Ms. Yousef.
 “They have access to come to the U.S. whether they have a visa to the U.S. or some sort of status.
 But when they get there, obviously with the hype around the president, they were terrified of staying there.”